-4.4.1 Cease, Prevent or Mitigates Harm in Certified Entities' Own Operations
+- 4.4 Cease, Prevent and Mitigate Adverse Impacts (Step 3) - 4.4.1 Cease, Prevent or Mitigate Harm in Certified Entities' Own Operations - 4.4.1.1.

-- 4.4.1.1.
 The Certified Entity shall cease actions that are causing or contributing to harm in its own operations.
-The Certified Entity shall take immediate actions to stop existing adverse impacts in its own operations. - 4.4.1.2.
+The Certified Entity shall take immediate actions to stop existing adverse impacts in its own operations.208 - 4.4.1.2.
 The Certified Entity shall establish and implement a corrective action plan to mitigate any remaining harm and to prevent and/or mitigate any identified potential future harm in its own operations.
 The components of such a corrective action plan are likely to include actions that relate to policy, training, facility upgrading, strengthening management systems and the rights of workers.
 If components are not included, justification shall be provided.
-Most importantly, the Certified Entity shall take measures that are proportionate to the harm and suitable for the specific situation. - 4.4.1.3.
+Most importantly, the Certified Entity shall take measures that are proportionate to the harm and suitable for the specific situation.209 - 4.4.1.3.
 The Certified Entity shall take immediate actions to prevent any potential or actual immediate and critical danger in the short term.
-Where there are immediate and critical dangers to the
+Where there are immediate and critical dangers to the health and lives of workers, the Certified Entity shall ensure workers are immediately removed from danger.
+Where there is an immediate and critical danger to the environment, the Certified Entity shall stop its activities causing harm until the danger is addressed.
+Where there is an immediate and critical danger, to the environment or otherwise, which impacts the health and lives of persons other than the Certified Entity's workers, for example, local communities or other external stakeholders, the Certified Entity shall similarly stop its activities causing such harm until the danger is addressed.210 - 4.4.1.4.
+In developing its corrective action plans as set out above, the Certified Entity shall seek to develop outcome-oriented solutions to prevent harm in the longer term.
+The Certified Entity shall implement ongoing prevention and mitigation of harm and risk.211 Additionally, outcome-oriented solutions shall meet the following criteria: - Resources shall be prioritised where they will be most effective. - Responses shall be proportionate to the risk and severity of harm.
+For complex risks, multiple interventions may be necessary to adequately prevent and mitigate harm. - Responses shall be sustainable. - Responses shall build on existing evidence.
+212 - 4.4.1.5.
+In developing its corrective action plans as set out above, the Certified Entity should or may include the following components: - Training.
+The objectives, content and audience of training should be fit-for-purpose and should address the specific risks in question.
+In most cases, training should cover

-See below ensuing Sections, up to and including Section 4.7 Provide or Cooperate in Remediation Where Appropriate (Step 6); Global Organic Textile Standard Version 7.0 (2023), Section 4.1.1.vi.
-Global Organic Textile Standard Version 7.0 (2023), Section 4.1.1.iii; Manual for the Implementation of GOTS Version 7.0 (2023), Section 4.1.1.iii, p.
+208 Global Organic Textile Standard Version 7.0 (2023), Section 4.1.1.iii; Manual for the Implementation of GOTS Version 7.0 (2023), Section 4.1.1.iii, p.
 19; OECD, Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector (2018), p.
 69, see also 66-67.

-Global Organic Textile Standard Version 7.0 (2023), Section 4.1.1, 4.1.1.iii; Manual for the Implementation of GOTS Version 7.0 (2023), Section 4.1.1.iii, p.
+209 Global Organic Textile Standard Version 7.0 (2023), Section 4.1.1, 4.1.1.iii; Manual for the Implementation of GOTS Version 7.0 (2023), Section 4.1.1.iii, p.
 19; OECD, Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector (2018), pp. 69-71, see also 66.
+210 Global Organic Textile Standard Version 7.0 (2023), Sections 4.2-4.3, 4.4.7; Manual for the Implementation of GOTS Version 7.0 (2023), Sections 4.1.1.iii, 4.2-4.3, 4.4.7, pp. 19, 52, 24 et seq., 38 et seq.; OECD, Due Diligence Guidance for Responsible Supply Chains in the Garment and